TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_deadband.md

 4. CONFIG_EPWM3 : Deadband Active High Complimentary
 5. CONFIG_EPWM4 : Deadband Active Low Complimentary
 6. CONFIG_EPWM5 : Deadband Output Swap i.e., (switch A and B outputs)
-6. CONFIG_EPWM6 : Deadband On Rising and Falling edges.
+7. CONFIG_EPWM6 : Deadband On Rising and Falling edges.
+8. SYNC_PWM 	: To sync all the PWMs and the ECAPs

 The sequence of operations to obtain the deadband occur in the following manner,
 1. Input (EPWMx_A or EPWMx_B) is selected for operation